 Not to be confused with the FTSE 100 index, the Active U.K. Equity Fund will invest in 100 UK companies.
 Crucially, this is an actively managed mutual fund, meaning that Vanguard will choose which shares it thinks are worth investing in.
 It will also determine what weighting ratio it should give to each holding.

 Interestingly, this particular Vanguard fund was only launched in October 2019.
 Over the past six months alone, the fund has grown from just under £74 per share to £100 per share.
 This equates to gains of 35%.
-Vanguard charges a rather competitive 0.45% per year on this fund, which is actually well priced for an actively managed service.
+Vanguard charges a rather competitive 0.45% per year on this fund.

 What are Vanguard Funds?